Vauhtijuoksu/vauhtijuoksu-api/README.md

 # Vauhtijuoksu API server

 ## Requirements
-These are required to run all of the commands mentioned here.
+These are required to run all the commands mentioned here.
-Some of the commands might work without all of these if you're an adventurous person.
+Some commands might work without all of these if you're an adventurous person.
 * java 17 - Install Java and point JAVA_HOME environment variable to your installation directory
 * jq
 * kubectl 1.20